Despite criticism, Pixar's 'Luca' streaming release is a success

 Good start

 Nielsen releases their streaming numbers every week and shows how an outing went a month earlier.
 This allows Nielsen to come up with fairly precise figures.
-Now it turns out Luca got off to a good start, almost as good as the first Pixar movie Soul.
+Now it turns out Luca got off to a good start, almost as good as the first Pixar Soul movie.

 Luca turned out to have aired a total of 1.57 billion minutes in its first week.
 This made the movie a little worse than Soul, which was viewed 1.67 billion minutes in its first week.
 While Pixar employees are not at all happy with this, the film is doing well.